-Amortisation of costs is provided using the unit-of-production method.
-The net carrying values of development expenditure carried forward are reviewed half-yearly by directors to determine whether there is any indication of impairment, refer Note 1(t).
+Development assets are amortised based on the unit-of-production method which results in an amortisation charge proportional to the depletion of the estimated recoverable reserves.
+Where there is a change in the reserves the amortisation rate is adjusted prospectively in the reporting period in which the change occurs.
+The net carrying values of development expenditure carried forward are reviewed half-yearly by directors to determine whether there is any indication of impairment, refer Note 1(u).